 METHOD OF TREATMENT FOR TERMITES

-1) Pre-construction treatment – Carried out during the construction phase of a structure or building.
-The diluted termiticide is drenched on the soil before the concrete slab is laid on the soil.
+1) Pre-construction treatment (Soil Treatment) – Arguably, this is the best way to carry out termite protection during the construction phase of a structure or building.
+Treat the soil with a non-repellant termiticide on the soil before the concrete slab is layed.
+Our termiticides bind strongly with the soil for long lasting protection and reduce the risk of termiticide leeching into the environment.

-2) Corrective soil treatment – Performed after a building is constructed.
-It produces a treated zone between the building and subterranean termites.
-It involves drilling holes on floor slab (along the perimeter of the walls, around pipings, or locations where subterranean termites most likely will attack) at regular intervals and injecting diluted liquid termiticide into the holes.
+2) Post-construction treatment (Corrective treatment) – A thorough inspection is performed on the premises to understand the the termites activities which affect the property owner.
+The aim is to produce a treated zone between the property and subterranean termites to control the above and below ground termites.
+It requires drilling holes on floor slab (on pillar, along the perimeter of the walls, around pipings, or locations where subterranean termites most likely will attack) at regular intervals and injecting diluted liquid termiticide into the holes to create a termiticide barrier under and around building.

 SIGNS OF TERMITE INFESTATION